 “Goddammit, watch where you’re going,” the guy spat, an angry slur to his words.
 “You have any idea how much a case of that costs?”

 “You ran into us, fuzz butt,” Jane snapped.

-There was something about the way Jane managed not to swear like a sailor while channeling her inner rage monkey that had caused Elizabeth to fall in instant like with her.
+There was something about the way Jane managed not to swear like a sailor while channeling her rage that had caused Elizabeth to fall in instant like with her.
 This was no different.

 The guy frowned, his brow furrowing.
 “What butt?”

 Elizabeth just laughed and ignored him, hooking her arm through Jane’s.
 “I need to find a bathroom,” she said.
 “I smell like a mini-bar.”

 “But he was rude—”

 “He’s drunk.
 Some people are rude when they’re drunk.”

 “Okay, fine.
 He is rude,” Elizabeth retorted, biting back a grin when his face tightened.
 “Excuse us, fuzz butt.”